JorisJamers/JorisJamers.github.io/index.md

 ## Gameboy Refurbishing

-In my spare time I also refurbish and mod gameboys.
+In my spare time I also refurbish and mod GAMEBOY.
 This can be anything, from reshelling the gameboy or upgrade it with a new screen.
 Succesfully modded / refurbished the following models :